technofocus-pte/cpltextndregionaldepth/Lab 1C/Lab 1C.md

     Tailspin Toys para el próximo año.
 Para corregir esta deficiencia, introduzca la siguiente prompt:

-    **I think all the data is complete.
-With all the information that you captured, please analyze the data and identify patterns, trends, and insights that can help me determine what Tailspin Toy's business plan should be for the upcoming year**.
+    ++I think all the data is complete.
+With all the information that you captured, please analyze the data and identify patterns, trends, and insights that can help me determine what Tailspin Toy's business plan should be for the upcoming year.++

     ![](./media/image12.png)